romland/Troves/Troves.md

     </td>
   </tr>
 </table>

 To add a product, grab your phone, take a picture, and scan the QR-code on the container you want to place it in.
 That's it.

-If you're feeling ambitious, you can also:
+That said, if you're feeling ambitious, you can:
 * Take a picture of an invoice or receipt (Troves will figure out the juicy bits).
 * Add additional photos or just paste in web links.
 * Scan QR-codes containing URLs to relevant documents.